rust-lang/book/src/ch04-02-ownership.md

 But why?
 We don’t have a call to `clone()`.
 Why didn’t `x` get moved into `y`?

-For types that do not have any kind of complex storage requirements, like integers, typing `clone()` is busy work.
-There’s no reason we would ever want to prevent `x` from being valid here, as there’s no situation in which it’s incorrect.
-In other words, there’s no difference between deep and shallow copying here, so calling `clone()` wouldn’t do anything differently from the usual shallow copying.
+Types like integers that have a known size at compile time do not ask for memory from the operating system and therefore do not need to be `drop()`ped when they go out of scope.
+That means there's no reason we would want to prevent `x` from being valid after we create the binding `y`.
+In other words, there’s no difference between deep and shallow copying here, so calling `clone()` wouldn’t do anything differently from the usual shallow copying and we can leave it out.

-Rust has a special annotation that you can place on types, called `Copy`.
+Rust has a special annotation that you can place on types like these, and that annotation is called `Copy`.
 If a type is `Copy`, an older binding is still usable after assignment.
 Integers are an example of such a type; most of the primitive types are `Copy`.

 While we haven’t talked about how to mark a type as `Copy` yet, you might ask yourself “what happens if we made `String` `Copy`?”
-The answer is, you cannot.
+The answer is you cannot.
 Remember `drop()`?
 Rust will not let you make something `Copy` if it has implemented `drop()`.
 If you need to do something special when the value goes out of scope, being `Copy` will be an error.